echoo19/echoo19/README.md

 ## ◆ Software

 #### [StudyLocker](https://studylocker.app)
 A platform for organizing academic workflows by bringing together tasks, resources, and notes into a single system.
-Designed around reducing fragmentation and making information for students easier to access and act on.
+Designed around reducing fragmentation and making information easier for students to access and act on.

 > Early-stage SaaS with active iteration based on real student use.
-Integrated with Google Calendar and Classroom for workflow syncing.
-Used to manage assignments, resources, and study planning in a single interface.
+Used to manage assignments, resources, and study planning in a single interface with complementary AI tools.

-#### Lectern
+#### StudyLocker - Lectern
 An extension of StudyLocker built for private tutoring and teaching businesses.
 Brings student management, lesson planning, and resource sharing into one workspace for independent educators and small academies.

 > Currently signing first paying customer.
 Designed around the operational needs of tutors and small teaching teams.
 Built on the StudyLocker foundation with workflows tailored to instructors.